 Argyle home prices are not only among the most expensive in Texas, but Argyle real estate also consistently ranks among the most expensive in America.

-Argyle is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Argyle is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Argyle is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Argyle who work in management occupations (26.95%), sales jobs (16.67%), and healthcare (10.11%).

 Also of interest is that Argyle has more people living here who work in computers and math than 95% of the places in the US.